vluong4946/Statistics-Generator-for-osu-Tournament/README.md

 ...

 ### Example of Output
-After running the program for [this tournament](https://osu.ppy.sh/community/forums/topics/775442), the following spreadsheets will be created to the user's Google account (currently works for only my Google account).
+After running the program for [this tournament](https://osu.ppy.sh/community/forums/topics/775442), the following spreadsheets will be produced.

 **Overview & Top Scores**: https://bit.ly/2SX7298 <br/>
 **Leaderboards**: <br/>